fabioc-aloha/Spotify/ENHANCEMENT-ROADMAP.md

 - **🎯 Duration Targeting**: Platform-agnostic algorithm proven at 7.9% variance

 ### 🚀 **Ready for Scale**
-The Universal Playlist Creator has evolved from a single-platform tool to a **production-ready multi-platform architecture**.
+The Alex Method DJ Platform has evolved from a single-platform tool to a **production-ready multi-platform architecture**.
 Each new platform integration becomes progressively easier due to the solid foundation we've built.

 **Current Achievement**: ✅ **Phase 2 Universal Architecture Complete** **Next Milestone**: 🔍 **Phase 3: Universal Intelligence Enhancement**